ucsd-cse231-s22/chocopy-wasm-compiler-A/design-DA.md

 ## CODE GEN
 For code generation, the high-level implementation is to iterate every element in the left structure and assign the correct values to them respectively from the right structure.
+For plain list of elements in the right hand side, we just simply assign each variable one by one.
+For an object whose values need to be determined in the runtime, we will use an iterator object that has `next()` and `hashNext()` interfaces to help with the assignment.
+This logic will be converted into corresponding intermediate representations, which will be further translated into WASM code.
 It's worth noting that we need to handle the element marked with `*`.
 For this special element, we will assign the value after assigning all the values to the plain elements.

 ## Milestone 1
 During this week, we implemented most functions in our previous design except handling list and tuple in the right part and the element marked with `*`, which depended on other teams' work.
 Additionally, we added support for range, which had not been metioned in our previous design.
 We mainly changed ast.ts, parser.ts, type-check.ts, and lower.ts.
 All this code is runnable and testable.
 We added new tests in a separated file called destructure.test.ts.
 You can run them by executing `npm run test-desdestructure`.